kirilligum/blogcierge-history-adaptive-blogpost/README.md

     *   **Deploy:** This commit to your `main` branch automatically triggers a new build and deployment on Cloudflare Pages.
     *   **Serve:** During the build, Astro finds the local Q&A JSON file and bakes its content directly into the static HTML of the blog post.
 The final page is served from Cloudflare's global CDN with zero runtime overhead.

+**Important:** Because of this Git-based workflow, newly committed Q&A data will **only appear on the live site after the new deployment is complete**.
+You can monitor the status of deployments in the admin panel.

 ---

 ## Getting Started: Deploying Your Own BlogCierge